About USC Gould

 - USC does NOT accept MyBest TOEFL scores of applicants as valid proof of language proficiency.
 We will consider the single best total TOEFL or IELTS score you submit along with the sub-scores from that test.

-Admission to the online MSL does not require letters of recommendation, nor any LSAT or GRE exam scores.
-Additional application materials may be requested by the Admissions Committee.
-Prior exposure to or experience in law is not required.
+Note: Admission to the MSL does not require letters of recommendation, nor any LSAT or GRE exam scores.
+Additional application materials or interview may be requested by the Admissions Committee.

 State Authorization Information